So you’ve been invited to participate in a Twitter chat. Now what? What is it? What does “participate” mean?

 - You need a Twitter account.

 I know, it sounds kind of silly to mention this, but it’s an important point.
 Your account does not need to have a huge following, nor does it have to contain a long feed of past posts.
 I know people and companies with Twitter feeds consisting only of automated posts from their Instagram account.
 That’s okay.
-It just needs to be an account you own and can log into in order to follow the questions and answers.
+It just needs to be an account you own and can log into to follow the questions and answers.
 (And hopefully, join the conversation.)

 - You need to know the hashtag to follow in order to see the whole conversation.

 The hashtag is the key to watching the flurry of questions and answers.
 In the search box on Twitter, type in the hashtag. (example: #TBINChat) That will take you to a full page about the tag.
 The initial screen you see will be a feed of the top tweets that have used that hashtag recently.
-During the chat, you will follow along under the tab marked “latest” tweets.
+During the chat, you will follow along under the “latest” tweets.

 - Use the hashtag in all of your tweets so that everyone else can see them.